lemlac/mulem/docs/reference.md

 myObject = MyStruct(name: "Foobar", value: 1)
 ```

 Structs are transparent.
-They can be destructured like named arrays.
-Use `@opaque` if you need to disable this.
-That will treat the struct type to be an opaque type and prevent it from being inherited with `inherit`. *(See [Inheritance and Visibility](Inheritance-and-Visibility).)*
+They can be destructured like named tuples.

 ```
 TransparentThing :: struct =